 - Outside speakers – Students have the opportunity of listening to outside speakers who look at all areas of maths in real life, such as finances and careers.
 Recently, the year 11 students spent time with a financial expert, looking at the importance of saving, how to save, and factors that may affect this.

 - Competitions – Our year 7 and 8 students get take part in numerous competitions throughout the year.
 Our year 8 students take part in weekly Numeracy Ninja competitions - a resource that has been developed to close gaps and encourage numerical fluency.
 The year 7 annual Times Table Rockstar competition, featuring the infamous HB air guitar competition, encourages the students to memorise their times tables.

 If you would like to support your child with their numeracy skills beyond the classroom, here are two fantastic resources to help support your child develop their skills at home:

-In order to support your child at home you may wish to highlight areas in your lives where numeracy skills are essential, at work and in your home life.
-Your child will have been given a password to use the mymaths website, which you can explore with them, to build up any areas of mathematics they are using in class or are less confident with.
+- My Maths - Your child will have been given a password to use the MyMaths website (https://www.mymaths.co.uk), which you can explore with them.
+The can build up any areas of mathematics they are using in class or are less confident with.

-Finally, the national numeracy charity aims to improve the level of numeracy amongst adults and children in the UK.
+- The National Numeracy Charity - The National Numeracy Charity aims to improve the level of numeracy amongst adults and children in the UK.
 It provides an online challenge that assesses every day maths skills and then helps improve your skills using manageable steps and many online resources.
-This may be useful to look at with your child or even use in order to help you, help them, build their confidence in numeracy.
+This may be useful to look at with your child to build their confidence in numeracy.
 Please click here to visit the page.